 - Settings should minimize points of entry, when possible.
 Establish a process to ensure everyone arriving at the program is assessed for symptoms of COVID-19, and exposure to others with suspected or confirmed SARS-CoV-2 infection.
-Options could include (but are not limited to): self-attestation; individual screening on arrival at the facility; or implementing an electronic monitoring system in which, prior to arrival at the facility, people report absence of fever and symptoms of COVID-19, absence of a diagnosis of SARS-CoV-2 infection in the prior 10 days, and confirm they have not been exposed to others with SARS-CoV-2 infection during the prior 14 days. - Any visitors with symptoms of COVID-19 infection, or those who have had close contact with someone with COVID-19 infection in the prior 14 days (regardless of the visitor's vaccination status) will not be permitted to enter. - To determine when an employee may safely return to the setting following symptoms of COVID-19 infection or close contact, follow the DPH Return to Work Guidance.
+Options could include (but are not limited to): self-attestation; individual screening on arrival at the facility; or implementing an electronic monitoring system in which, prior to arrival at the facility, people report absence of fever and symptoms of COVID-19, absence of a diagnosis of SARS-CoV-2 infection in the prior 5 days, and confirm they have not been exposed to others with SARS-CoV-2 infection during the prior 5 days. - Any visitors with symptoms of COVID-19 infection, or those who have had close contact with someone with COVID-19 infection in the prior 5 days (regardless of the visitor's vaccination status) will not be permitted to enter.
+If the visitor had a diagnosis of or exposure to SARS-CoV-2 in the prior 10 days, then they will only be permitted to enter a setting if they do not have any COVID-19 symptoms and are able to wear a facemask at all times. - To determine when an employee may safely return to the setting following symptoms of COVID-19 infection or close contact, follow the DPH COVID-19 Isolation and Quarantine Guidance for the General Public.